How to Use This Virtual Library as a

 Guide to Quality Internet Research in International

-Tips for Quality Internet Research in International Affairs
+Tips for Quality Internet Research in International Studies

 techniques for academic and related purposes must be

 learned and practiced to be effective.
-No search engine
+The common "Quick

-haste are the most common enemies of quality results.
+haste are the most common enemies of top-quality

 More Effective Use of Search Engines-- There are many options within and beyond Google

 Tips and Tricks Every Student Should Know.
 Also see